precyon/Traffic-Sign-Classifier/writeup.md

 ![Field images and their labels](./doc-images/field-images.png)

 Of course, the images were extremely high resolution when downloaded.
 They downsampled to 32x32 pixels after a bit of gaussian blurring.
-Most of the images are fairly easy.
+About a half of our images are fairly easy ones and rest are tricky.
 One of the images has a sign not among the training set.
 Another has both a Yield and a Roundabout sign.
 Such signs often occur together and an incorrect segmentation can give such inputs to our network.
 Following is the summary of our predictions.
 ![Field images and their labels](./doc-images/field-images-pred.png)